A critical examination of policy, school management and Treaty issues in New Zealand education with special focus on changes in the 1980s and 1990s.

 This Distance Learning paper is a combination of remote and in-person teaching.

 Face-to-face learning and Blackboard.

 - Readings on eReserve.

 - Interdisciplinary perspective, Communication, Critical thinking, Cultural understanding,

 View more information about Otago's graduate attributes.

 - Learning Outcomes

-- Identify and understand the processes and specific events in relation to the restructuring of education and state policy since the election of the fourth Labour Government in 1984
+- Identify and describe the processes and specific events in relation to the restructuring of education and state policy since the election of the fourth Labour Government in 1984

-- Read policy as a text, critically reflect on the strengths and weaknesses of the underpinning discourses of particular policies, examine the effects of particular policies, consider alternative policy discourses, and make links from policy to professional practice
+- Examine the effects of particular policies, propose alternative policy discourses, and make links from policy to professional practice